-Understanding of instructions is always checked-students are asked to repeat what to do first.
+Memory and interactive learning Strong Understanding of instructions is always checked-students are asked to repeat what they need to do first.
 Teacher/TA targets appropriate students to check understanding.
-Clear and consistent support for those with weak memory-Step by step instructions are designed. nat they need Clear and consistent support for those with weak memory-Step by step in structure. the heard (with images if appropriate) left for a sufficient time period use of ctions on the board (with images if appropriate), left for a sufficient time period, use of post-it notes, peer support or use of task frame.
-Contributions from students are always repeated by the teacher and expand ed.
-Activities planned promote ample opportunities for student talk/student mo ovement/ Clear and defined roles in group work that allow students to be independent during the activity.
+Clearandconsistentsupportforthosewithweakmemory-Stepbystepinstructionson theboard(withimagesif appropriate), left for a sufficient time period, use of post-it notes, peer support or use of task frame.
+Contributions from students are always repeated by the teacher and expanded.
+Activities planned promote ample opportunities for student talk/student movement/ • Clear and defined roles in group work that allow students to be independent during the activity.
 Groups allow students to use each other's strengths.
 Groups are planned carefully to draw on each other's strengths.
-Students are taught how to give feedback and how to use feedback given to to them. • Understanding of instructions is checked-students are asked to repeat what first. they need to do Support for those with weak memory - instructions are made verbally and vi sually clear.
-Contributions from students are often repeated by the teacher and expande d.
+Students are taught how to give feedback and how to use feedback given to them.
+Well Developed Understanding of instructions is checked-students are asked to repeat what they need to do first.
+Developed Support for those with weak memory - instructions are made verbally and visually clear.
+Contributions from students are often repeated by the teacher and expanded.
 Activities planned include student talk/student movement.
-Roles in group work that allow students to be independent during the activit y.
+Roles in group work that allow students to be independent during the activity.
 Groups allow students to use each other's strengths.
-Students are evidently being taught how to give feedback and how to use the them. feedback given to • Understanding of instructions is sometimes checked and sometimes repeate d by students. • Only verbal instructions are given and repeated. , Contributions from students are sometimes repeated by the teacher.
+Students are evidently being taught how to give feedback and how to use the feedback given to them.
+Needs Understanding of instructions is sometimes checked and sometimes repeated by students.
+Developing Only verbal instructions are given and repeated.
+Contributions from students are sometimes repeated by the teacher.
 Activities planned include some student talk/student movement.
 Roles in group work are planned.
-Students receive feedback and make some attempts to improve on it. • Understanding of instructions is not checked or repeated by students.
-Only verbal instructions are given, no opportunity for students to read the instru ctions or have the instructions broken down and explained.
+Students receive feedback and make some attempts to improve on it.
+Insufficient Understanding of instructions is not checked or repeated by students.
+Only verbal instructions are given, no opportunity for students to read the instructions or have the instructions broken down and explained.
 Contributions from students are not repeated by the teacher.
 Activities planned include very little student talk/student movement.
 Roles in group work are not planned.
 Students do not receive feedback.